SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 outer(calculateTax); // outer is called with calculateTax as a callback
 ```

+Callbacks are used when one function needs to wait for another function to complete before executing.

 - `promise` - A promise is an object, **representing data that will be obtained later on**.
 It allows the program to keep running, without waiting for that data